 Nursing home care can be expensive.
 There are many ways to pay for your nursing home care.
 Most people who enter nursing homes begin by paying for their care out-of-pocket.
 As you use your resources (like bank accounts and stocks) over a period of time, you may eventually become eligible for Medicaid.

 Medicare generally doesn't cover long-term care stays in a nursing home.
 Even if Medicare doesn’t cover your nursing home care, you’ll still need Medicare for hospital care, doctor services, and medical supplies while you’re in the nursing home.
 Find out what nursing home care Medicare does cover, and how Medicare prescription drug coverage (Part D) works if you live in a nursing home or other institution.

-Ways to pay for nursing home care:
+There are several other ways you can pay for nursing home care:

-Federal employees, members of the Uniformed Services, retirees, their spouses, and other qualified relatives may be able to buy long-term care insurance at discounted group rates.
+Federal employees, members of the uniformed services, retirees, their spouses, and other qualified relatives may be able to buy long-term care insurance at discounted group rates.
 Get more information about long-term care insurance for federal employees.

 You can use your personal money and savings to pay for nursing home care.
 Some insurance companies let you use your life insurance policy to pay for long-term care.
 Contact your insurance provider for more information on what your private insurance covers.